saguilarDevel/schc-sigfox/fragmentation_examples/extended_ack.md

+-----END-------

-### Transmission example comparison of 300-byte SCHC Packet with and without extended ACK
+### Transmission example comparison of 300-byte SCHC Packet with and without compound ACK
 The example below shows the extended ACK format in a transmission of a 300-byte SCHC Packet with error in all transmission windows.
 Moreover, an example using the standard ACK format is presented for the same 300-byte SCHC Packet transmission.